OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 **Note: All of these above values are created and collected in the previous steps.
 Also, responses depend on `Cosine Similarity` where `Cosine similarity` compares two items by looking at the angle between them, giving a score from 0 to 1, where `1` means they are exactly the same, and `0` means they are completely different.**

-  - In a terminal, navigate to `samples/api-doc-search/nodejs`
+  - In a terminal, navigate to `samples/api-doc-search/nodejs` or open folder in Visual Studio Code.
   - Install node modules and run application by pressing F5 in Visual Studio Code

    ```bash